Los Errantes: France

-There were few Spanish anarchists who had remained in Paris; most had either moved to Belgium, Occitania or Arpitania.
-Lyon had become the centre for the Spanish Commission of Anarchist Relations, while Béziers was made the headquarters of the Spanish anarchist magazine Prisma.
-The International Press, established by Ascaso and Durruti in 1923, continued to function under the management of Le Libertaire, with Juan Manuel Molina Mateo serving as its Spanish representative.
-Several Spanish anarchist group were still active in the French capital, where Valeriano Orobón Fernández published Tiempos Nuevos and Liberto Callejas edited Iberón.
-At this time, Los Errantes met with three young Catalan anarchists, Tadeo Peña, Pedro Boadas Rivas and Agustín García Capdevila, who had been implicated in bomb attacks against Spanish Army officers.
+In late February 1926, the anarchists set sail from Montevideo.
+They transferred to another ship in the Canary Islands, and went on to France.
+On 30 April 1926, they disembarked at Cherbourg.
+By May, they were staying at a hotel in Clichy, under the assumed names on their false passports: Durruti was known as Roberto Cotelo, Ascaso as Salvador Arévalo, and Jover as Luis Victorio Rejetto.
+There were few Spanish anarchists who had remained in Paris, as most had either moved to Belgium, Occitania or Arpitania.
+The International Press, established by Ascaso and Durruti in 1923, continued to function under the management of Le Libertaire.
+Spanish anarchist publications had also been established in Paris, where Valeriano Orobón Fernández published Tiempos Nuevos and Liberto Callejas edited Iberón.
+At this time, Los Errantes met with three young Catalan anarchists who had been implicated in bomb attacks against Spanish Army officers.
 Los Errantes sent them to Argentina and vouched for them to Miguel Arcángel Roscigna.
 These three invited Roscigna back to Europe to participate in the activities of Los Errantes, but he declined and stayed in Argentina.

-By June 1926, Los Errantes were preparing an assassination attempt against Alfonso XIII, who was planning to visit Paris.
+By June 1926, Los Errantes were preparing an assassination attempt against the Spanish king, Alfonso XIII, who was planning to visit Paris.
 To avoid the police, they blended into Parisian high society, playing tennis at a private club and buying an expensive car, which they planned to use to avoid suspicion at the King's welcome ceremony.
 As the king's visit drew near, they were unable to find a driver; they had attempted to recruit a comrade from Buenos Aires, as well as Miguel García Vivancos, who had driven them during the Xixón heist, but neither accepted.
 Pressed for time, they were introduced to another driver, but he turned out to be a police informant.

-Alfonso XIII had already survived over a dozen assassination attempts, including on the day of his coronation in 1902 and on his wedding day in 1906.
-So when he made plans to visit Paris in 1926, the Embassy of Spain, Paris|Spanish embassy requested that Parisian police imprison any exiled Spaniards suspected of anti-monarchist sentiments.
+Alfonso XIII had already survived over a dozen assassination attempts, so when he made plans to visit Paris in 1926, the Embassy of Spain, Paris|Spanish embassy requested that Parisian police imprison any exiled Spaniards suspected of anti-monarchist sentiments.
 On the morning of 25 June 1926, the French police launched a mass raid on the Spanish emigrant community in Paris, arresting about 200 people.
 As they left their hotel in Clichy, Ascaso, Durruti and Jover were arrested and the weapons cache in their hotel room was discovered.
 They were sent to La Santé Prison.

-Going further to ensure they received the Spanish king without incident, the government of France issued a gag order against anti-monarchist publications.
-Le Libertaire was shut down by police after it ran an editorial deemed insulting to the head of state and its manager was charged with instigating an assassination attempt against the Spanish king.
+The government of France also issued a gag order against anti-monarchist publications; Le Libertaire was shut down by police after it ran an editorial deemed insulting to the head of state and its manager was charged with instigating an assassination attempt against the Spanish king.
 Alfonso XIII arrived in the French capital on 27 June, welcomed by the anthem La Marseillaise.